Income protection insurance

 Very occasionally, an independent medical examination is necessary to help us decide a complaint.
 We usually ask you to nominate and meet the cost of a suitable expert, making sure that the customer agrees to this.

-Medical reports paid for by you are your property and we’ll need to get permission before releasing them to the customer's GP (notifying the customer when we’ve done so).
-However, you can only rely on evidence they are prepared to disclose to the customer and to us.
+Medical reports paid for by you are your property.
+We’ll need to get permission before releasing them to the customer’s GP (notifying the customer when we’ve done so).
+However, you can only rely on evidence you’re prepared to disclose to the customer and to us.

 We treat the disclosure of medical information with the utmost confidentiality and sensitivity.
 We’ll explain the basis of our decisions to all parties and refer to the medical evidence we used to reach our conclusions.